cmdumar/weather-vanilla/README.md

 ## Weather App

-> A simple weather app made with Javascript.
-It dynamically changes the background.
-Toggle weather from Celsius to Fahrenheit and vice versa.
+> A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with Vanilla JavaScript and Sass.

 ![screenshot](public/screenshot.png)